truenas/documentation/content/_includes/TNHardwareGuide.md

 {{< /tab >}}
 {{< /tabs >}}

+{{< hint warning >}}
+TrueNAS SCALE does not currently support T10-DIF drives.
+[Users on our forums have developed a workaround](https://www.truenas.com/community/threads/troubleshooting-disk-format-warnings-in-bluefin.106051/), and we are investing the issue internally.
+{{< /hint >}

 ### Storage Device Sizing

 [Zpool layout]({{< relref "PoolCreate.md#vdev-layout" >}}) (the organization of LUNs and volumes, in TrueNAS/ZFS parlance) is outside of the scope of this guide.